ObiamakaMaria/alx-higher_level_programming/README.md

 ###

-This is my first phyton project.
+This is my python Module project.

-It contains task on string manipulationans also indexing and slicing in Python.
+The task contains concepts on the following:

+How to import functions from another file
+How to use imported functions
+How to create a module
+How to use the built-in function dir()
+How to prevent code in your script from being executed when imported How to use command line arguments with your Python programs